Mingheng117/game615-spring2023-07/README.md

 **Exercise 7:** _"Baked Pizza"_

 **How to play:**
--W/S to forward/backward
+- W/S to forward/backward
--Press "Space bar" to fire
+- Press "Space bar" to fire

 **The goal:**
  Bake pizza until it's cooked.